zabir-nabil/keras-human-pose/README.md

 # keras-human-pose

-A simple wrapper to localize human joints from images/video frames for multiple subjects.
+A simple wrapper to localize human joints from images/video frames for **multiple subjects**.

 ### Download pre-trained weight